 Appliance Problems Can Be Circuit Problems

-For problems with most other wiring, circuits, and connections, be sure to see my Main pages.
+For problems with most other wiring, circuits, and connections, be sure to see my Main page.
 This page is about some specific appliances whose features have implications for troubleshooting them or their circuits.
-Two similar pages address some specific Devices and Controls (automatic switching devices).Disposals
+Two similar pages address some specific Devices and Controls (automatic switching devices).Page menu:

 Disposals.
 A garbage disposal is usually given its own circuit.
 Occasionally it may share with a compactor or dishwasher, or (in older homes) with a nearby kitchen outlet circuit.
 A disposal that runs all the time regardless of its switch may have been plugged into the wrong half of a double receptacle under the sink.
 A disposal that hums when turned on, but doesn't turn, is probably jammed.
 If it doesn't hum or turn, the breaker could be tripped or a (red) button on the appliance may need to be pushed to reset it (it tripped to protect the motor from overheating, from a jam perhaps).